 QUESTION: What is an electronic poster?

 ANSWER: An electronic poster (ePoster) is an electronic submission of the poster you will be presenting at the annual meeting.
 You will create your poster according to the guidelines provided upon submission and upload an electronic copy to a specified website for judging.
-Electronic posters will be due approximately 4 weeks prior to the meeting to allow time for off-site review.
 Further details and information will be communicated with the trainee regarding the electronic poster process upon initial submission of their title and objectives.

 QUESTION: Does everyone need to submit an ePoster?

 ANSWER: You only need to submit an ePoster ahead of the annual meeting if you want to be considered for the top ten trainee award.
 Otherwise, the submission of your abstract is enough to be able to present a poster of your research at the annual meeting.
 You will have a more likely chance of being considered for the award if there are some results included in the ePoster along with some meaningful interpretation of results and mention of future directions of the project.

 QUESTION: What if my institution does not allow for the submission of an ePoster?